satyvm/celo-dapp/README.md

 A starter pack to get started with building dapps on Celo.

-You can view a live version of the template deployed at https://celo-progressive-dapp-starter.netlify.app/.
+You can view a live version of the example Celo App deployed at https://stirring-lebkuchen-6f72a9.netlify.app/.

 This repo is heavily inspired by [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth).